rhomobile/rhoconnect-adapters/README.md

 	ObjectFields: this one specifies a hash of fields that are actually references to other objects.
-         	For example, AccountName field for Contact object is really a reference to the corresponding Account object.
+         	For example, AccountName field for Contact object is really a reference to the corresponding Account object.'

+	TitleFields: this setting specifies an array of fields used in constructing the object's title in the 'Show' page using the Metadata method.
+Typically, you will want to put `name` fields in here.

 For the default generated CRM object adapters, this file is pre-filled with information.
 However, you can customize it by including or excluding options.
 For custom adapters, you need to fill this file with relevant information.
 List of object's fields, for example, can be obtained